- Design a Product

 When putting multiple parts in one STL file (i.e., a cup and a lid), please keep in mind the following.
 First, parts should be separated and not nested.
 Second, parts should all be oriented so that the height of the parts are roughly the same.
-Individual parts should have bounding box dimensions adding up to 120mm.
+Individual parts should have bounding box dimensions adding up to at least 120mm.

 Curve your edges

 Joining faces should have a radius of 2mm.
 A good question to ask is: Can you snugly fit a ball bearing with a 4mm diameter into the corner of your piece?
 If there's a gap between the corner and the ball bearing, then it is too sharp.
 Sharp corners are likely to crack when heated.

 Holes for Hollow Parts

 Holes in pieces must be at least 5mm in diameter.
 If you only have one escape hole for your hollow part, that hole must be 10mm in diameter.
 This is to help with the depowdering process, as well as ensuring the glaze does not seal the hole.

 Designing for pieces that fit